Stevecaboose/League-of-Legends-Enb/README.md

-League of Legends ENB made by Stevecaboose AKA Stevecabbage Includes ReShade 0.19.2 Public Beta with SweetFX 2.0 Beta 8
+League of Legends ENB made by Stevecaboose AKA Stevecabbage

+Includes ReShade 0.19.2 Public Beta with SweetFX 2.0 Beta 8 (Might currently not work on Windows 10)

 Installation---